Particular/docs.particular.net/nservicebus/gateway/index.md

 ### Version compatibility

-The gateway component ensures only forward compatibility for one major version.
+The gateway component ensures only compatibility for one major version.
 That means a message sent by the NServiceBus 3.x Gateway can be understood by the NServiceBus 4.x Gateway, and a message sent by the NServiceBus 4.x Gateway can be understood by NServiceBus.Gateway 1.x (the Gateway package targeting NServiceBus 5.x).

 However, a message sent by the NServiceBus 3.x Gateway will not be understood by NServiceBus.Gateway 1.x (NServiceBus 5.x) as this skips a major version.
-Likewise, a message sent by NServiceBus.Gateway 2.x will not be understood by NServiceBus.Gateway 1.x, as backwards communication is not supported.